On August 9, 1969, Sharon Tate and four others were gruesomely killed in her Los Angeles home by the Manson Family cult.

 In the early hours of August 9, 1969, Manson Family members Charles “Tex” Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel approached the property of 10050 Cielo Drive.
 They weren’t specifically targeting Sharon Tate, or even her absent husband Roman Polanski.
 Instead, Manson had told them to attack the house because its former occupant, producer Terry Melcher, had declined to get Manson the record deal he craved.

-According to Newsweek, Watson later testified that Charles Manson had instructed them to go “to that house where Melcher used to live… [and] totally destroy everyone in [it], as gruesome as you can.”
+Watson later testified that Charles Manson had instructed them to go “to that house where Melcher used to live… [and] totally destroy everyone in [it], as gruesome as you can.”

 As Linda Kasabian later recalled, Watson cut the telephone wires and shot and killed 18-year-old Steven Parent.
 The teen had the bad luck of visiting 10050 Cielo Drive that night to sell a clock radio to the property’s caretaker, William Garretson, who was staying in a separate guest house.
 (Garretson was unharmed during the murders.)